kytos/python-openflow/CONTRIBUTE.md

   - **Paste error output** or logs in your issue or in a [Gist](http://gist.github.com/).
 If pasting them in the issue, wrap it in three backticks: \`\`\` so that it renders nicely.\`\`\` like ```this```
+  - **Use Tags** Please, remember to tag your issue according to the version and the issue type.

 ## Pull Request
 If you’re able to patch the bug or add the feature yourself – fantastic, make a